Tokens Are Not Personalization!

 The corollary to the 3% rule (according to Vorsight) is that 40% are "poised to begin."
 While ABM to create opportunities among the 56% (sic) of key target accounts currently in purchasing stasis is prudent and appropriate business, the best approach is to find those that are poised to begin.

 How can you do that?
 Much less do it at scale?

-Savvy use of intent data can help.
+ABM is a common use case of intent data for marketing, and savvy use of 3rd party intent data can help.
 At this stage even account level intent data (like surge type data) can help.
 The playbook calls for understanding the related products/services/situations that a company would encounter which doesn't directly trigger active interest in your product or service, but which would logically and reasonably lead there.

 For example, if a company announces a search for a new CEO, it's too late to sell them retained search but the board may value some compensation consulting.
 Similarly, a company considering an ecommerce solution is going to have heightened awareness of data security obligations to protect consumers.
 And apropos to this article, a company considering ABM software like Engagio, Terminus or Triblio is going to likely realize the need for intent data (and once they've contracted for account level data, realize what they're missing without contact level™ intent data.)

 In each of those situations savvy marketers and sellers can prioritize their ABM accounts to foster engagement at opportune times when there's a window of interest but not yet intense competitive interaction.

 Pro tip - If you think of intent data as a tool just to observe competitive interactions you're missing a huge opportunity!
 If you're limited to a handful of "topics" you'll feel constrained.
 That's part of the power of a bespoke algorithm.

 Here's where it gets interesting.
 Up to this point:

 - personalization was limited by resources (your time and attention to individually infer what's happening and incorporate that into your approach)